(Caucasian Ovtcharka, Caucasian Mountain Dog, Kavkazskaya Ovcharka, Caucasian Shepherd, Caucasian Volkodav, Caucasian Wolfhound)

 Полвека назад, когда после Великой Отечественной войны для нужд армии и различных ведомств, использовавших кавказских овчарок для несения караульной службы, начали завозить собак с Кавказа, основные закупки племенного материала были произведены в республиках Закавказья - Азербайджане, Грузии, Армении... С этих собак и началось заводское разведение кавказских овчарок в СССР.

 Half century ago, when after Great Patriotic War the dogs from the Caucasus began to be imported for needs of army and various authorities using Caucasian Ovcharkas to carry a guarding service.
 The main purchases of breeding material were made in the republics of Overcaucasus - Azerbaidzhan, Georgia, Armenia...
-From these dogs also started the “racing breeding” (заводское разведение) of Caucasian Ovcharkas in Soviet Union.
+From these dogs also started the “factory breeding” (заводское разведение) of Caucasian Ovcharkas in the Soviet Union.

 Большинство кавказских волкодавов имеют коротко купированные хвосты. Делалось это на Кавказе исстари и вовсе не для красоты или большего удобства в бою с хищниками. Наоборот, в бою, если собака поднимается на задные лапы, хвост помогает удержать равновесие, являясь своебразным балансиром. Все гораздо проще - зимой кавказский волкодав спит, прикрывая от мороза нос пушистым хвостом. Чабаны считали, что так собаки хуже чуют хищников, и хвосты удаляли.